jamescoledesign/cite/README.md

 ### Install dependencies
 "npm install"

-### Run build and watch
+### Run build and watch in Figma
-"npm run build -- --watch"
+"npm run dev"

 ### Acknowledgements
-This plugin uses the [webpack-react](https://github.com/figma/plugin-samples/tree/master/webpack-react) plugin sample from Figma as a base.
+- This plugin uses the [webpack-react](https://github.com/figma/plugin-samples/tree/master/webpack-react) plugin sample from Figma as a base.

-Icons used in the plugin are mostly from [Streamline](https://www.figma.com/community/plugin/852192486284901337/Streamline-Icons%2C-Illustrations%2C-Elements%2C-Emoji).
+- Icons used in the plugin are mostly from [Streamline](https://www.figma.com/community/plugin/852192486284901337/Streamline-Icons%2C-Illustrations%2C-Elements%2C-Emoji).